yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 automation is shared under the MIT Licence.
 This means that the code can be freely copied and distributed, and costs nothing to use.

+Only 3 files(**automation.py, AutomationClientX86.dll and AutomationClientX64.dll**) are needed for UIAutomation.
+Other scripts are all demos.

 Run 'automation.py -h' for help.
 Run automate_notepad_py3.py to see a simple demo.

-Use inspectX86.exe or inspectX64.exe to see the UI elements.
+Another UI tool inspectX86.exe or inspectX64.exe supplied by Microsoft can also be used to see the UI elements.

 [Inspect (Inspect.exe)](https://msdn.microsoft.com/en-us/library/windows/desktop/dd318521%28v=vs.85%29.aspx) is a Windows-based tool that enables you select any UI element and view the element's accessibility data.
 You can view Microsoft UI Automation properties and control patterns, as well as Microsoft Active Accessibility properties.
 Inspect also enables you to test the navigational structure of the automation elements in the UI Automation tree, and the accessible objects in the Microsoft Active Accessibility hierarchy.